 Urine spraying is a marking behaviour which enables cats to communicate with one another, it is also a leading cause of cats being surrendered to shelters and/or euthanised.
-Actually, while we humans consider it a problem, it is actually quite a normal and is their way of marking their territory.
-Naturally, this behaviour is seen as anti-social to humans and thankfully most household cats don’t need to mark their territory.
+While we humans consider it a problem, it is actually quite a normal and is their way of marking their territory.

 Spraying is different to urinating outside the litter tray (which can be behavioural or medical) as spraying occurs on vertical objects such as furniture, walls, windows, blinds etc. The cat will smell the target object, then turn around and with the tail erect and quivering will direct a stream of urine onto the object.
 Feline spraying is a deliberate act and is not related to urinating at all and shouldn’t be confused with inappropriate urination.

 Spraying is most common in entire male cats, however, it is possible for neutered males and female cats to also spray.

 Cats communicate non-verbally in many ways.
 By scratching objects, body language, rubbing their cheeks and lips against objects (the face contains glands which when rubbed against an object secrete pheromones), defecating and spraying.
 There are numerous reasons why a cat may spray.
 Stress and territorial issues being the most common.

 Cats are extremely territorial and spraying sends a powerful message of ownership to other felines in the area.
 Spraying is your cat’s way of marking his territory and defining boundaries.
 Territory problems may occur between cats living in the same household or if a neighbourhood cat comes onto your cat’s territory (such as garden, garage or in some cases into the house).
 Other cats may spray outside your home, on the front door or walls, which causes your cat to spray to re-affirm his territory.
 Male cats are generally more territorial than females, particularly entire males.
 Some cats will spray new furniture or objects, this is in an attempt to remove the unfamiliar smell of the new items.